JasonScourge/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename a person's tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to edit a specific person's tag
+4. AddressBooks verifies the validity of the edited tag
+5. AddressBook updates the person's tag

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+4a.
+The given index is invalid

+> 4a1.
+AddressBook shows an error message that edited tag is invalid <br>
+ Use case resumes at step 2

 ## Appendix C : Non Functional Requirements